Books for Manufacturing Design Engineers-1

 Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value

 In the book "Continuous Discovery Habits," author Teresa Torres addresses the common misconception between product discovery and product delivery.
 While product discovery involves deciding what to build, product delivery encompasses the actual process of building the product.
-Traditional product discovery often employs a project management approach, in which users are interviewed at the beginning of the process, the product is subsequently built, and then users are asked to use and evaluate the built product.
+Traditional product discovery often employs a project management approach, in which users are interviewed at the beginning of the process, the product is subsequently built, and users are then asked to use and evaluate the product.

 Sprint: How to Solve Big Problems and Test New Ideas in Ju - VERY GOOD - Picture 1 of 1